Bunhill Fields: Opening as a burial ground

 The earliest recorded monumental inscription was that to "Grace, daughter of T. Cloudesly, of Leeds.
 February 1666".
 The earliest surviving monument is believed to be the headstone to Theophilus Gale: the inscription reads "Theophilus Gale MA / Born 1628 / Died 1678".

-In 1769 an Act of Parliament gave the corporation the right to continue the lease for 99 years.
-The City authorities continued to let the ground to their tenant as a burial ground; in 1781 the Corporation decided to take over management of the burial ground.
+In 1769 an act of Parliament, the Prebendary of St. Paul London (Leasing) Act 1769 (9 Geo.
+3. c.
+61 Pr.), gave the corporation the right to continue the lease for 99 years.
+The City authorities continued to let the ground to their tenant as a burial ground; in 1781 the corporation decided to take over management of the burial ground.

 So many historically important Protestant nonconformists chose this as their place of interment that the 19th-century poet and writer Robert Southey characterised Bunhill Fields in 1830 as the ground "which the Dissenters regard as their Campo Santo".
 This term was applied to its "daughter", Abney Park Cemetery in Stoke Newington.

 Closure as a burial ground

-In 1852 the Burial Act was passed which enabled grounds to be closed once they became full.
+The Burial Act 1852 was passed which enabled grounds to be closed once they became full.
 An Order for Closure for Bunhill Fields was made in December 1853, and the final burial (that of Elizabeth Howell Oliver) took place on 5 January 1854.
 Occasional interments continued to be permitted in existing vaults or graves: the final burial of this kind is believed to have been that of a Mrs. Gabriel of Brixton in February 1860.
 By this date approximately 123,000 interments had taken place in the burial ground.

 Two decades before, a group of City nonconformists led by George Collison bought a site for a new landscaped alternative, at part of Abney Park in Stoke Newington.
 This was named Abney Park Cemetery and opened in 1840.
 All parts were available for the burial of any person, regardless of religious creed.
 It preceded Brookwood Cemetery as the prototype of many cemeteries to come nationally with "no invidious dividing lines".
 It has a unique nondenominational chapel, designed by William Hosking.